Learn more about John Muir Fest.

 To be held annually in September, the John Muir Fest is an Americana Music & Preservation Festival celebrating land and song.
 It was first held on 9/7/17 to celebrate the 150th anniversary of John Muir's 1,000-mile walk from Indiana/Kentucky to Florida that included a trek into Roane County, across the Emory River, and into Kingston where he stayed the night.

-Plans are being made to hold it again on 9/15/18 that should again include a Sturgeon Release - so stay tuned!
+Plans are being made to hold it again in 2019 so stay tuned!

 1226 S Kingston Street